software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 1. Start the application by running `./mvnw spring-boot:run` on the command-line
 2. Once the application has started, visit <http://localhost:8080> in a browser to use the application

+{: .highlight }
+> If you have trouble starting the application with the `./mvnw spring-boot:run` command, see if [this](problems-and-solutions#warning-java_home-environment-variable-is-not-set) solves the problem.

 The description should be so clear that your fellow student who knows nothing about the project beforehand would be able to start the application.